dsgrant/dotfiles/README.md

 ## To Do
 - Atom settings
+- Set up removal of .atom directory when symlinking if it exists?
 - iTerm2 settings
 - Bash Prompt settings

 ### To Run
+This should be run first
 `source brand-spankin-new.sh`

 ### Manual